 It’s worth noting that the time between a high tide and a low tide, typically around six hours, can be the most fruitful period for fishing.

 Fish, particularly those in coastal areas, become more active during this time frame.
-Their movement in search for food provides fishermen with a perfect opportunity to make their catch.
-Therefore, keeping tabs on the tide times in your fishing location can pay off tremendously.
+Their movement in search of food provides fishermen with a perfect opportunity to make their catch.
+Therefore, learn and keeping tabs on the tide times in your fishing location can pay off tremendously.

 High tide is a period of swarming aquatic activity.
 Schools of fish are drawn towards the shallow water areas flooded by the rising tide.
 Consequently, fishing during this period may yield a rich haul.
 Yet, it’s essential not to discount the draw of low tide times for fishing enthusiasts.